larowlan/ds2017-convo-ui/slides.md

 ## Start with the happy path

+Note:
+- User gets it straight away
+- Typical flow

 --

 ## Don't forget the unhappy path

+Note:
+- Add a 'help' if you get stuck
+- Redirect them to other forms
+- Start over

 --

 ## Character

+Note:
+- Keep it interesting
+- Make it fun
+- Make it unique

 ---

 ## Dialogflow
 (formerly api.ai)

+Note:
+- tool of choice

 --

 ## Your first intent

+Note:
+- User says
+- Machine learning
+- Enter 5-10 to seed it
+- The more the better

 --

 ## Creating some entities

+Note:
+- Some are fixed
+- Some are dynamic (more on that later)
+- Synonyms are important

 --

 ## Tracking context

+Note:
+- Play a song by 'Beulah'
+- Play another song
+- Expiring context
+- Requiring context

 --

 ## Fulfillment with Drupal

+Note:
+- Configure url
+- configure password

 ---